ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/link-a-domain.md

    b.
 Set the value to `dnslink=/ipfs/SITE_CID`, replacing `SITE_CID` with the CID of your website.
 1. Save your changes.

 DNS changes can take a while to propagate through the internet.
 Your domain should eventually point to your IPFS hosted site!
-Why not try doing the same thing with [Handshake](#handshake) or the [Ethereum naming service](#ethereum-naming-service)?
+Why not try doing the same thing with the [Ethereum naming service](#ethereum-naming-service) or [Handshake](#handshake)?

 ## Handshake